madcodemonkey/CsvConverter/docs/ClassToCsv/TypeConverters/TypeConverters-Creating-Custom.md

             return ((decimal)value).ToString(_formatString);
         }

-        public void Initialize(ClassToCsvTypeConverterAttribute attribute)
+        public void Initialize(CsvConverterCustomAttribute attribute)
         {
-            MoneyFormatterClassToCsvTypeConverterAttribute myAttribute = attribute as MoneyFormatterClassToCsvTypeConverterAttribute;
+            MoneyFormatterConverterAttribute myAttribute = attribute as MoneyFormatterConverterAttribute;
             if (myAttribute == null)
-                throw new ArgumentException($"Please use the {nameof(MoneyFormatterClassToCsvTypeConverterAttribute)} attribute with this converter!");
+                throw new ArgumentException($"Please use the {nameof(MoneyFormatterConverterAttribute)} attribute with this converter!");

             _formatString = myAttribute.Format;
         }